vbazurtob/ng-html5-video-player-demo/README.md

+# NG HTML5 Video Player Demo
+This is a simple html5 video player demo built using angular 7, angular flex-layout and angular material.
+The application demonstrates the use of HTML5 video media fragments.

+You can find the live demo here.

 ## Build and Install dependencies

-npm install
+1. npm install
-ng update --all
+2. ng update --all

+### Credits
+Author: Voltaire Bazurto
+2018 All rights reserved